rimchristian/Hotel-Reservation-ML-Model/README.md

 Some of the questions that can be answered is the best time to book a hotel room?
 The optimal length of stay in order to get the best daily rate?

 ### **Content**
 - This data contains booking information for a city hotel and a resort hotel.
-Other features include the dates, length, parking, daily rates, and etf.
+Other features include the dates, length, parking, daily rates, and etc.

 # Insights